 KHYBER DISTRICT (KP): The erstwhile Fata inhabitants who struggled for peace and political reforms in the past decades have marked the historical day by casting their vote for the first time in the provincial elections conducted on Saturday, July 20, 2019.

-Though, the turnout was observed a little bit slow at the beginning when polling started at 9 am, while in the latter hour’s residents in newly merged districts poured into their nearby polling stations and cast vote.
+Though, the turnout was observed a little bit slow at the beginning when polling started at 9 am, while in the latter hour, residents in newly merged districts poured into their nearby polling stations and cast votes.
 The polling for 16 provincial seats was continued until 5 pm without any break.

 Seven tribal agencies and six Frontier regions have been formally merged into mainstream politics and became districts of Khyber Pakhtunkhwa province in the last quarter of 2018.
 The decision of the Fata merger was taken on the last day of the national assembly when all the outgoing parliamentarians unanimously voted in the favour of Fata merger.

-Brigadier(R) Mehmood Shah said it would be a test case for those elected as KP assembly members to work on communication means, education.
-He said tribal faced dire episodes in the past now hope their wounds could be healed.
+Brigadier(R) Mehmood Shah said it would be a test case for those elected as KP assembly members to work on communication means and education.
+He said tribals faced dire episodes in the past and now hope their wounds could be healed.

-District Commissioner Khyber district Mehmood Aslam Wazir said to the media that it was a great day in the history of tribal people.
+District Commissioner Khyber District Mehmood Aslam Wazir said to the media that it was a great day in the history of tribal people.
 He congratulated the government, Pakistan army and citizens who rendered sacrifices and brought peace.
-He said Tribals are marking their historical day today(Saturday).
+He said the Tribals are marking their historical day today(Saturday).
 The official visited various polling stations in the war-torn Bara tehsil of Khyber district and inspected facilities placed for voters visiting polling stations.
 “I salute the Pakistan Army and civilians for bringing back the long-lasting peace at the cost of life sacrifices.
-He met with people who were using their political right without any fear”.
-Said DC Aslam.
+He met with people who were using their political rights without any fear”.
+Said, DC Aslam.

 Political experts and commentators said that voters taking part in the newly introduced political process in the tribal districts with the hope that their life could be changed when their 16 elected parliamentarians join the one-year-old provincial assembly.

-The News resident editor Peshawar, Rahimullah Yusufzai said elections in the erstwhile Fata had less importance for the Pakistan Tehreek-e-Insaf led government in Khyber Pakhtunkhwa.
+The News resident editor in Peshawar, Rahimullah Yusufzai said elections in the erstwhile Fata had less importance for the Pakistan Tehreek-e-Insaf-led government in Khyber Pakhtunkhwa.
 He said the less important of the 16 forthcoming members of the KP province was the already clear majority of PTI in the province.

-All the political parties almost on all constituencies have issued tickets to their nominated candidates who run the election.
-Total 281 party and independent candidates contesting election for the 16 slots created in the KP assembly last year.
+All the political parties and almost all constituencies have issued tickets to their nominated candidates who run for the election.
+Total of 281 party and independent candidates contesting the election for the 16 slots created in the KP assembly last year.